 - Maybell Laboratories launches Maybelline, a cake mascara.

-- Inecto releases Inecto Rapid.
+- Inecto releases Inecto Rapid hair dye.

 - Max Factor develops his ‘Color Harmony’ principle.

 - France passes Cosmetic Ingredients Quality Control Bill.